Sedowan/power-aware-miner-homeassistant/README.md

   }
 ```

-This Powershell sensor returns the current hasrate fromeach GPU.
+This Powershell sensor returns the current hasrate from each GPU.
 Note: The Port  (`lport [YOUR_PORT]`) reflects the GPU.

 ##### Hashrate via Home Assistant